Lambdish/phunctional/docs/functions/identity.md

 ## Description

-It wraps a value into a closure, which return the same value that is passed as argument whenever is called.
+Is a function which return the same value that is passed as argument.

 ## Parameters